 Higashikawa, with its small size and thriving furniture production industry, has long implemented programs that would only be possible here: It starts with the “Your Chair” project, which gives the children a sense of safety and belonging from a young age.
 In Elementary School, the children learn while surrounded by wooden furniture.
 When they graduate Junior High School, as a graduation present, they take home their wooden chairs that they have used and cared for over three years.
 It is now time to start a new project and train the young people who will be the leaders of the next generation.

 As the world endures the new Coronavirus crisis, the problems with our overcrowded metropolitan lifestyles have become clearer, and a search for a new lifestyle has begun.
 The resources and possibilities in each region are beginning to provide inklings of ideas for the development of this new lifestyle.
 Architect Kengo Kuma has joined us in supporting our town and our region.
 He is an early advocate of promoting the appeal of regional communities through architecture, with a strong interest in expanding the use of local resources and educating the next generation of young people.
-In a sense, Kengo Kuma, who is working on regional revitalization though the world of architecture, and Higashikawa, a sparsely populated town blessed with a rich environment and a thriving furniture industry, are working together to propose a new way of life.
+In a sense, Kengo Kuma, who is working on regional revitalization though the world of architecture, and Higashikawa, a sparsely populated town blessed with a rich environment and a thriving furniture industry, have been working together to propose a new way of life.